Ryukyuan diaspora

-The Ryukyuan diaspora are the Ryukyuan emigrants from the Ryukyu Islands, especially Okinawa Island, and their descendants that reside in a foreign country.
-The first recorded emigration of Ryukyuans was in the 15th century when they established an exclave in Fuzhou in Ming Dynasty (China).
+The Ryukyuan diaspora are Ryukyuan emigrants from Japan's Ryukyu Islands, especially Okinawa Island, and their descendants.
+The first recorded emigration of Ryukyuans was in the 15th century when they established an enclave in Fuzhou, in the Ming dynasty (China).
 Later, there was a large wave of emigration to Hawaii at the start of the 20th century, followed by a wave to various Pacific islands in the 1920s and multiple migrations to the Americas throughout the 20th century.
 Ryukyuans became Japanese citizens when Japan annexed the Ryukyu Kingdom in 1879; therefore Ryukyuan immigrants are often labeled as part of the Japanese diaspora.
-Regardless, much of the Ryukyuan diaspora views themselves as a distinct group from the Japanese (Yamato).
+Regardless, some of the Ryukyuan diaspora view themselves as a distinct group from the Japanese (Yamato).

 History

-After Japan (Meiji era) legalized emigration from Okinawa Prefecture, thousands of Ryukyuans started to settle in other countries.
+Many people were struggling economically in the Ryukyu Islands during the late 1800s and early 1900s (Meiji era).
+As a result, many Ryukyuans left the islands when emigration was legalized in Japan, arriving in places such as Brazil, Peru, Hawaii and mainland Japan.

-The first group of Okinawan emigrants arrived to Hawaii on January 8, 1900 under the leadership of Kyuzo Toyama, who is often referred to as “the father of Okinawan emigration”.
-Today, there are 45,000 - 50,000 Hawaiʻi residents of Ryukyuan ancestry, totaling around 3% of the state's population.
+The first Ryukyuans to migrate to the United States were 26 Okinawan contract laborers led by Kyuzo Toyama.
+They arrived in the Territory of Hawaii on January 8, 1900, and worked on the sugar plantations there.
+In 2020, there were an estimated 45,000 to 50,000 Hawaiians of Ryukyuan ancestry, totaling around 3% of the state's population.

-Brazil received its first migrants from Japan at the port of São Paulo on June 18, 1908.
-Half of these migrants were from Okinawa Prefecture, despite Okinawa having less than 2% of Japan's total population.
+The first Japanese migrants to Brazil arrived at the port of Santos in São Paulo on June 18, 1908.
+Half of these migrants were Ryukyuans.